 We decided to try it for a breakfast on a Saturday morning, the restaurant was open and spacious, sharing the ground floor space with the hotel lobby and a fantastic looking bar which looked well stocked with a variety of different gins.
 The Stratford Brasserie had a charming buzz to it, it wasn’t packed but had enough diners to create a nice, relaxed atmosphere.

 Breakfast is served until 11am so we arrived at 10.30 and were shown to a large round table, the decor of the whole restaurant is quite relaxed, with Scandinavian vibes.

-I started off by ordering a latte (£3.50) and my boyfriend ordered the freshly squeezed orange juice (£3.50) but I particularly liked the ceramic mug that my coffee was served in, it had a matte finish and tied in with the Scandinavian decor.
+I started off by ordering a latte (£3.50) and my friend ordered the freshly squeezed orange juice (£3.50) but I particularly liked the ceramic mug that my coffee was served in, it had a matte finish and tied in with the Scandinavian decor.
 It would’ve been nice to see a little latte art or something on the coffee so it just felt like a normal coffee rather than something a bit more special.